 At least it’s a version of Cuban bread.
 I got this one from Chef John’s Foodwishes.com.
-I made this the other day and it is pretty good.
+I made this the other day, and it is pretty good.
 It makes good toast.
-And of course, it makes good sandwiches, which is the reason Chef John made it, his Cuban Sandwich.
-If you’d like to see the video go to Cuban Bread – Commence Operation Cubano Sandwich.
+And, of course, it makes good sandwiches, which is why Chef John made; his Cuban Sandwich.
+If you want to see the video, go to Cuban Bread – Commence Operation Cubano Sandwich.

 For the starter:

 For the dough:

 3/4 cup warm water

 3 tablespoons lard (I used butter)

 3 cups flour or as needed (I used 1 1/2 cups all-purpose flour

 and 1 1/2 cups bread flour)

 A spray bottle to spray the tops of loaves with water

 Mix warm water (105ºF) and yeast in a bowl.
 Add flour and mix well.
 Cover and save overnight in the refrigerator.